abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ### Required Members

-C# 11 introduces a new **required** keyword to allow us to ensure property initialization while object creation.
+C# 11 introduces a new **required** keyword to allow us to ensure property initialization on object creation.

 We just need to use the **required** keyword before the property type.
 That’s it.
 Then if we try to create an object without initializing the required properties, compile-time errors will be shown: